 We’re talking about banking information, contacts, addresses, social media posts, and even your IP address and the sites that you’ve visited are all stored digitally.

 Companies tell you that they collect this type of information so that they can serve you better, offer you more targeted and relevant communications, all to provide you a better customer experience.

 But, is that what they really use the data for?

-This is the question that has been asked and answered by the EU, and why in May 2018 a new European privacy regulation called GDPR will be enforced and permanently change the way you collect, store and use customer data.
+This is the question that has been asked and answered by the EU, and why in May 2018 a new European privacy regulation called GDPR has been enforced and permanently changes the way you, as a business, collect, store and use customer data.